cfratila/rxjs-examples/README.md

 **Cold Observable**
 - is an observable whose producer ( producer <=> subscribe (next()), emits values/events) is activated once a subscription has been created
 - a cold observable is an observable with a producer that's created inside of the observable
-- Whenever a new subscription is created, it will receive the same values, even the subscription was created at a different time
+- whenever a new subscription is created, it will receive the same values, even the subscription was created at a different time

 **Hot Observable**
 - the producer emits values outside the observable (<=> producer is either created or activated 	  		outside of subscription)